 At this stage, the founder is doing everything – and should be.
 Admin overhead is low because the operation is simple.
 The value of an EA here is limited because there isn’t yet enough delegatable work to justify a dedicated relationship.

-Stage 2: Post-PMF, early growth (5–15 people)
+Stage 2: Post-PMF, Early Growth (5-15 people)

 This is where the threshold typically crosses.
-The business has enough complexity - more stakeholders, more scheduling, more communication - that admin work starts absorbing meaningful founder time.
+The business has enough complexity – more stakeholders, more scheduling, more communication – that admin work starts absorbing meaningful founder time.
 The founder is often still doing everything themselves because hiring an EA feels premature or hard to justify.
+That perception is usually wrong by the time they reach this stage.

 Stage 3: Scaling (15-50 people)